-With the cost of acquisition so high, you must make room in your marketing budget for user retention to ensure a healthy ROI.
+With the cost of acquisition so high, you must make room in your marketing budget for mobile app user retention to ensure a healthy ROI.

 According to Bain & Co, a 5% increase in customer retention can increase your profitability by 75%.

-In this article, we’ll look at eight mobile app retention strategies you can start using today.
+In this article, we’ll look at eight user retention strategies you can start using today.
 But before we get to that, let’s talk about mobile app engagement.

 What is mobile app engagement?